 Abstract.
 Hydraulic fracture apertures predominantly control fluid transport in fractured rock masses.
 Hence, the objective of the current study is to investigate and compare three different laboratory scale methods to determine hydraulic apertures in fractured (Fontainebleau and Flechtinger) sandstone samples with negligible matrix permeability.
 Direct measurements were performed by using a flow-through apparatus and a transient-airflow permeameter.
 In addition, a microscope camera permitted to measure the mechanical fracture apertures from which the corresponding hydraulic apertures were indirectly derived by applying various empirical correlations.
 Single fractures in the sample cores were generated artificially either by axial splitting or by a saw cut resulting in hydraulic apertures that ranged between 8 μm and 66 μm.
-Hydraulic apertures, accurately determined by the flow-through apparatus, are used to compare results obtained by the other methods.
-The transient-airflow permeameter delivers accurate values, particularly when repeated measurements along the full fracture width are performed.
-In this case, the derived mean hydraulic fracture apertures are in an excellent quantitative agreement.
-When hydraulic apertures are calculated indirectly from optically determined mechanical apertures using empirical equations, they show larger variations that are difficult to be compared with the flow-through derived results.
+The transient-airflow permeameter shows accurate values in comparison to the flow-through derived results, in particular when repeated measurements along the full fracture width are performed.
+In this case, the derived hydraulic fracture apertures are in an excellent quantitative agreement.
+When hydraulic apertures are calculated indirectly from optically determined mechanical apertures using empirical equations, aperture differences between samples are merely reproduced qualitatively.
 Variations in hydraulic apertures as observed between methods are almost certainly related to differences in sampled fracture volume.
-Overall, using direct flow-through measurements as a reference, this study demonstrates the applicability of portable methods to determine hydraulic fracture apertures at both the laboratory and outcrop scales.
+Overall, using direct flow-through measurements as a reference, this study demonstrates the applicability of mobile methods to determine hydraulic fracture apertures at both the laboratory and outcrop scales.